Noam2Stein/ggmath/README.md

 where
     Usize<N>: VecLen,

-// `A` is a generic marker type that only affects the memory alignment of the vector.
+// `A` is a generic marker type that affects the memory alignment of the vector.
 // See <https://doc.rust-lang.org/reference/type-layout.html> for rust's type layout.
 //
 // `A` can be set to either `VecAligned` or `VecPacked`.